 So if you get an email with a message stating that any of your accounts are expiring or payment information needs updating, avoid using the links in the email.
 When in doubt, it’s best to contact your bank directly.

-Don't fall for pop-ups Typically, fake pop-up advertisements will say that there’s a problem on your computer when in fact, there isn’t.
+Typically, fake pop-up advertisements will say that there’s a problem on your computer when in fact, there isn’t.
 There’s no doubt that these ads can be captivating and generate a lot of traffic for marketing purposes.
 Sadly they also work well for cyber criminals who make a large amount of money using pop-up ads for scamming purposes.

 If you’ve fallen victim to a tech support scam, don't panic.
 It can happen to anyone, and there's a huge chance you may be able to fix it.
 With that being said, you do need to take some necessary measures to mitigate the damage.

-Step 1 – Change your passwords The first thing you need to do is change the passwords for every online account you use.
+The first thing you need to do is change the passwords for every online account you use.
 Make sure you use different passwords for each account.

-Step 2 - Contact your bank and credit card company If you’ve shared personal information, like your credit card number or bank account details, you need to contact your account providers directly.
+If you’ve shared personal information, like your credit card number or bank account details, you need to contact your account providers directly.

 It’s also a good idea to check your bank and credit card statements and go through all the transactions.
 Look for any charges that seem odd and that you know you didn’t make.
-Fun fact: usually credit cards and banks have insurance exactly for situatoins like this, and you can ask them to reverse the charges.
+Fun fact: usually credit cards and banks have insurance exactly for situations like this, and you can ask them to reverse the charges.

-Step 3 – Check your computer for any malware The last step is to check your computer for any malware the tech scammer might have installed.
+The last step is to check your computer for any malware the tech scammer might have installed.
 You can use a trusted antivirus to scan your computer for any issues.

 It’s also a good idea to get browser protection, that way, you can stop tech support scams at the door - Before they even happen.
 Guardio’s Chrome extension monitors suspicious activity, alerts you about phishing emails, and blocks malicious pop-ups.